 Given all of these pieces, the deal provides a sense of what the industrial IoT wants in terms of platforms and services.
 Factories have long had sensors relaying information into analytics programs.
 What’s changing now is both how that information is gathered and how it is used and presented.

+Technology is progressing rapidly that things like a free standing jib crane are being made to make the factory workers jobs easier.
+These pieces of equipment are also being used to provide companies data on their products and give them ways to become more efficient.
 A machine in a factory likely has some type of sensor and data flow associated with it.
 However, it is rarely connected to the internet, and the data doesn’t get aggregated with other factory data.
 When factories try to connect all of their machines to get data in aggregate they need to bring the many types of data to a central software program.
 This can happen if companies connect their machines to an intranet or internet and if the manufacturer does the hard work of turning the individual data from each machine into something that other machines can interpret.
 ThingWorx makes it easy to get machines online while Kepware handles the many different types of data present in factories.

 Other companies in the industrial internet are trying to create the same sorts of systems.
 Honeywell and Emerson are both trying to get machines online and then get data derived from machines made by different manufacturers into one place.
 Siemans is also offering factory automation software.
 All of these companies are signing partnerships with firms ranging from database providers like SAP to the machine manufacturers themselves.
 The goal is to get machines talking to each other.

 From there, companies need analytics tailored to their industries.
 This is where Rockwell’s software comes into play.
 And looking ahead, the Vuforia software provides ways for employees at manufacturing firms to take action on the information that all of these connected machines can share.
 Next week, Honeywell is hosting its user conference, where it will likely share its own interpretation on these elements of an industrial IoT suite.